MogensWintherDK/lc-v1-next-web/posts/services/optimization.md

 # System optimization

-**A system optimization process covers a lot of different areas** , and common for is that a deep understanding of the system and the setup around it is required.
+**A system optimization process covers a lot of different areas** , and common for that is a deep understanding of the system and the setup around it.

 ## _Performance_
 As the business grows more users/orders/transactions are generating more traffic, and the service/processes/capabilities are getting extended over time, it is not uncommon to run into performance issues.